wix-incubator/obsidian/README.md

     Obsidian.addGraphMiddleware(loggingMiddleware);
 ```

+#### Clear graphs
+Graphs can be cleared by invoking `Obsidian.clearGraphs()`.
+This is useful in tests or when you need to reset the system to it's original state, for example when a user logs out.

 ## Prerequisites
 Obsidian is highly opinionated and is developed with a specific environment in mind.
 Therefore, it has a few prerequisites for projects that want to integrate it.